DrOJG/exon_var_calling/README.md

 ### **Outputs**
 **Final outputs will be:**
 * Individual aligned BAM files for every sequenced sample.
-BAM files are sorted, and base score recalibrated.
+BAM files are sorted, and base quality score recalibrated.
 * Merged and filtered VCF files for every samples for all exons.
 Varient calling with: Haplotypecaller, Mutect2, Lofreq and Freebayes.
 Annotated with SNPEff.
 * MultiQC report summarising outputs.
 * A summary CSV file for each sample with all variants called by the 4 tools.